NewslineThe Church of the Brethren e-mail news service |

 Bethany Theological Seminary is encouraging seminary and graduate school, college, and high school students to think creatively about peacemaking and to share those thoughts for the greater good.
 The Bethany Peace Essay Contest is being reinstated this coming January as part of the peace studies program at the seminary.

-Read the Bethany release at www.bethanyseminary.edu/news/contest
+Read the Bethany release at www.bethanyseminary.edu/news/

 Marilyn Lerch, coordinator of the Training In Ministry (TRIM) program of the Brethren Academy for Ministerial Leadership, will conclude her half-time position on Dec.
 31 as a result of staff reconfiguration at the academy.
 She will continue as half-time pastor of Bedford (Pa.)
 Church of the Brethren.